United States Penitentiary, Victorville

-The United States Penitentiary, Victorville, CA (USP Victorville) is a high-security United States federal prison for male inmates in California.
+The United States Penitentiary, Victorville (USP Victorville) is a high-security United States federal prison for male inmates in California.
 It is part of the Federal Correctional Complex, Victorville (FCC Victorville) and is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 FCC Victorville is located on land that was formerly part of George Air Force Base, located within the city limits, 8 mi northwest of central Victorville, California, and is approximately 85 mi northeast of Los Angeles.

 History

 USP Victorville, opened on October 21, 2004 as a high-security prison which cost $101.4 million.
 It was constructed by Hensel Phelps Construction Company of Irvine, California and the Crosby Group Design Firm of Redwood City, California.
 The security systems were designed by Buford Goff and Associates of Columbia, South Carolina.

 Facility

 USP Victorville is 630000 ft2 and is designed to house 960 male inmates in six housing units.
 Six V-shaped buildings (units 1–3 on east side, units 4–6 on west side) facing each other and a larger maintenance building surround a central yard with a tower in the middle.
 Six additional towers are lined along the rectangular-shaped facility.
 The facility is surrounded by a lethal electrical double fence, a 2 m brickstone wall on its northern side and a view protection fence on its western side.
 Cells are approximately 4 × 2 m in size equipped with a bunkbed, a stainless steel sink-toilet combination and a small table with a non-removable stool.
 Cells are usually occupied by two inmates and are air-conditioned.
 The administrative and disciplinary unit (SHU) can hold 238 inmates.
 Cells in the disciplinary unit have showers and are occupied by three inmates when overcrowding occurs (one inmate is forced to sleep on the floor in such cases).